 MOMO are another highly reputable brand in the racing scene and the Mod 78 aftermarket steering wheel is designed for those that want a racing setup.
 It features an alcantara suede grip, which is comfortable to hold and provides superior grip.
 With regards to the installation, MOMO recommend that you use their own hub to avoid any complications and ensure a secure fit.

 Other features of the MOMO Mod 78 include:

 - 330 mm diameter

 - Aluminum construction

 - Includes a horn button

-Overall, if you require a simplistic design that provides an excellent grip, the MOMO Mod 78 is ideal.
+Overall, if you require a simplistic design and an excellent grip, the MOMO Mod 78 is perfect.
 Due to the alcantara finish, we strongly advise that you keep your hands clean and purchase an alcantara cleaner.Check it Out

-The main competitor to MOMO is the highly rated Sparco brand.
-They produce multiple steering wheels that are mostly designed for racing.
+The main competitor to MOMO is the highly rated Sparco brand and they produce multiple steering wheels that are mostly designed for racing.
 The L360 model in particular is a premium option that features a leather grip.